kiwiozy/NCC/GMAIL_INTEGRATION.md

-# 📧 Nexus Core Clinic - Gmail Integration
+# 📧 WalkEasy Nexus - Gmail Integration

 ## 🎉 Status: **COMPLETE & WORKING**

-The Gmail integration for Nexus Core Clinic is fully implemented and operational with **full multi-account support**!
+The Gmail integration for WalkEasy Nexus is fully implemented and operational with **full multi-account support**!

 ---